All Episodes

 The government needs to bring more people out of economic inactivity and into work.

-A labor education minister has said.
+work, a Labour education minister has said.

-The more you opt for this, the greater you go for social benefit, the more you go for increased social benefits, the more some people are going to say, well, what's the purpose in working?
+The more you opt for this, the greater you go for a social benefit, the more you go for increased social benefits, the more some people are going to say, well, what's the purpose in working?

 I'm just going to sit and I'm going to receive benefits.